krikaz/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is the Document Object Model.
+It is a representation of the elements of a document on the web.

 2. What is an event?

+An event is an action on the DOM that can be triggered for example by the user clicking, scrolling, draggin.

 3. What is an event listener?

+An event listener is an object that can react to an event.

 4. Why would we convert a NodeList into an Array?

+So we can use array methods on the converted Nodelist.

 5. What is a component?

+It is a collection of elements from different technologies (like CSS, JS).
+They are reusables and indepedent of the rest of the code base.

 ### Git Set up